-So far during this series, I have written about the need to save water, how to reduce energy consumption and reducing plastic in Hong Kong.
-These three areas encompass most of what we need to address in order to be eternal residents on the third rock from the sun.
+So far during this series, I have written about the need to save water, how to reduce energy consumption, and reducing plastic in Hong Kong.
+These three areas encompass most of what we need to address in order to be good stewards of our home on the third rock from the sun.
 However, the most important factor I have left to the end: commitment and attitude.
 It’s all about making a commitment to sustainability, and let me tell you why.

 Making a commitment to sustainability

 When we talk about sustainability and how it is currently, this is what I think about: a car journey, with consumers sitting in the back.
 In the front seat, are all the politicians and business leaders talking about sustainability.
 At the steering wheel a drunk driver.
 In aimless motion, risking all we hold dear and jeopardizing our future.

 We, as both individuals and companies, are so good at claiming or promising sustainability.
 Keeping our promises is a lot less prevalent.

 I would like to be so bold as to suggest that most companies and many, but luckily not all, individuals here in HK are not sustainable.
 I do not care about the number of committees we are members of, how many events we run to self-promote and proclaim sustainable ambitions or how many certifications are being bought, most of us are simply not doing enough.

 Sustainability is a way of life; it is about changing our attitudes